nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 Now it's time to both predrill a pilot hole for the singular screw we'll be using and drilling all the holes the dowels will be fitted into.

-On the square dowl, measure about 1-in down from the top and mark a point in the middle of the wood.
+On the square dowl, measure about 1 1/2-in down from the top and mark a point in the middle of the wood.
 Use the 5/8-in spade bit to bore a hole through this point.
 Then, take the 7 1/4-in round dowel piece and insert it through that hole.
 I used a rubber mallet to hammer it through the other side.
 You can glue it if you'd like, but it's really in there and I'm not worried about it.

+On the 10 5/8-in round dowel piece, mark a spot about 1-in from the bottom and use a 5/16-in bit to drill a hole through that point.
+This is where the 5/16-in

+### Screw in hooks

 ### Glue

 ### Drilling

-### Screw in hooks

 ### Attach to base